tessatanjr/SC1015-mini-project/README.md

 # 4. [Dimension Reduction](../SC1015-mini-project/)
-  As we have seen in “Part 1: Data Cleaning and Preparation”, our dataset has a high dimension: there are a total of 21 columns left even after Preliminary Feature Selection.
+  As we have seen in *“Part 1: Data Cleaning and Preparation”*, our dataset has a high dimension: there are a total of 21 columns left even after Preliminary Feature Selection.
 In this section we shall be exploring dimension reduction for both the (Numerical) and (Categorical) data of the datasets.

   For the (Numerical Variables), dimension reduction will be achieved using Principal Component Analysis (PCA), which is the general convention for continuous variables.
 However for categorical data, Non-negative Matrix Factorization (MCA) is used instead.
 This is because PCA is often used for linear dimension reduction and finding the most important features in a dataset, while NMF is useful for identifying patterns in non-negative data and can produce sparse and interpretable factorizations.